yezkez10/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd patient in ClinicAssistant.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Deleting a doctor : `delete_doctor`

+Deletes the specified doctor from the Clinic Records.

+Format: `delete_doctor INDEX`

+* Deletes the doctor at the specified `INDEX`.
+* The index refers to the index number shown in the displayed doctor list.
+* The index **must be a positive integer** 1, 2, 3, 4, …​

+Examples:
+* `delete_doctor 2` deletes the 2nd doctor in ClinicAssistant.

 ### Clearing all patients : `clear`